 In some cases, fertility can be recovered after cancer treatment.
-A fertility assessment will determine their fertility status, and the impact of the disease and treatment on the reproductive system will be discussed, along with options for fertility preservation.
+A fertility assessment will determine the fertility status, and the impact of the disease and treatment on the reproductive system.

 What options are available for fertility preservation?

-For women who have a partner, ovarian stimulation, egg harvesting and fertilization with the partner’s sperm creates embryos that can be safely frozen and retrieved for future use.
+For women who have a partner, ovarian stimulation, egg harvesting and fertilization with the partner’s sperm create embryos that can be safely frozen and retrieved for future use.